-Inflation impacted our business operations in fiscal 2022 and had an adverse impact on our business throughout the year, mainly in freight and other supply chain related costs.
+Inflation impacted our business operations in fiscal 2023 and had an adverse impact on our business throughout the year, specifically seen through rising store labor costs.
 Although we took actions to mitigate these pressures, such as strategic price increases on highly sought-after products, there can be no assurance that we will be able continue these actions or that they will be successful in the future.
-We expect the inflationary pressures experienced in fiscal 2022 to decrease but continue into fiscal 2023, specifically in supply chain costs and minimum wage increases compared to the prior year.
-We continue to monitor the impact of inflation on our business operations on an ongoing basis and may need to adjust our prices further to mitigate the impacts of changes to the rate of inflation during 2023 or in future years.
+We expect the inflationary pressures experienced in fiscal 2023 to decrease but continue into fiscal 2024.
+We continue to monitor the impact of inflation on our business operations on an ongoing basis and may need to adjust our prices further to mitigate the impacts of changes to the rate of inflation during 2024 or in future years.
 These select price increases could have a negative impact on demand for our products.

-Moreover, these inflationary pressures have caused, and are expected to continue to cause, significant increases in the costs of other products which are required by consumers, such as gasoline, home heating and cooling fuels, or groceries, which in turn are likely to reduce household spending on the types of discretionary products and entertainment we offer.
 Weakened economic conditions, lowered employment levels or recessions in any of our major markets may also significantly reduce consumer purchases of our products.
-Economic conditions may also be negatively impacted by terrorist attacks, wars, and other conflicts, such as the current Russia-Ukraine crisis, as well as natural disasters, increases in commodity prices or labor costs, or the prospect of such events.
+Economic conditions may also be negatively impacted by terrorist attacks, wars, geopolitical shifts, and other conflicts, such as the current Russia-Ukraine crisis and the Israel-Hamas conflict that has heightened geopolitical tensions in the Middle East region, as well as natural disasters, increases in commodity prices or labor costs, or the prospect of such events.
 Such a weakened economic and business climate, as well as consumer uncertainty created by such a climate, could harm our revenues and profitability.

 Our success and profitability not only depend on consumer demand for our products, but also on our ability to produce and sell those products at costs which allow us to make a profit.
-Whether due to inflation or other factors, rising petroleum and material prices, increased transportation and shipping costs, and increased labor costs in the markets in which our products are manufactured and sold all may further increase the costs we incur to produce and transport our products, which in turn may reduce our margins, reduce our profitability, and harm our business, in particular if we are unable to further adjust prices beyond what we were able to do in fiscal 2022, as discussed above.
+Whether due to inflation or other factors, rising petroleum and material prices, increased transportation and shipping costs, and increased labor costs in the markets in which our products are manufactured and sold all may further increase the costs we incur to produce and transport our products, which in turn may reduce our margins, reduce our profitability, and harm our business, in particular if we are unable to further adjust prices beyond what we were able to do in fiscal 2023, as discussed above.